rafaelrosas19/team-builder/README.md

 ## Usage

 To run the application make sure that you are in the Develop directory and use your integrated terminal to type `node app.js`.
 The terminal will ask a series of questions to the user in order to find out whether the employee is a manager, engineer, or intern.
-The application will then push the information provided by the user to an array of employees.
-This array will finally be rendered using an `htmlRenderer.js` and create the final `team.html` file which will display all of the information.
+The application will push the information to an array of Employees.
+This array will be rendered using an `htmlRenderer.js` and create the final `team.html` file which will display all of the information.

 ## Credits